marxcerqueira/Kaggle-Rossman-Sales-Prediction/README.md

 ## Introduction

-An end-to-end Data Science project with a regression adapted for time series as solution was created five machine learning models to forecast the sales.
+An end-to-end Data Science project with a regression adapted for time series as solution was created four machine learning models to forecast the sales.
 Predictions can be accessed by users through a bot from the smartphone app Telegram.

-This repository contains the solution for this business problem (in portuguese): https://bit.ly/3ntCc6E
+This repository contains the solution for a Kaggle competition problem: https://www.kaggle.com/c/rossmann-store-sales

 This project is part of the "Data Science Community" (Comunidade DS), a study environment to promote, learn, discuss and execute Data Science projects.
 For more information, please visit (in portuguese): https://sejaumdatascientist.com/
 The goal of this Readme is to show the context of the problem, the steps taken to solve it, the main insights and the overall performance.